chennakeshava1998/notes-and-summaries/notes/networks/virtual_coord/rao.md

 *Work in Progress*

+This paper introduces the concept of virtual-coordinates.
+It uses the information about perimeter nodes for assigning the VCs to other nodes in the network.
+The routing algorithm used is very similar to Logical Coordinate Routing.
+This performs better than geographic routing in the presence of obstacles.
+But the work by D. C. Dhanapala et al on Convex Subspace Routing achives better performane than this paper on similar network topologies.

 - **On-Demand Routing:** No periodic exchange of messages.
 A route request is flooded through the entire network when there is a need to send a message.
 Does not work well with large networks.
 - Geographic routing is scalable, as nodes only keep state for their neighbors, and supports a fully general any-to-any communication pattern without explicit route establishment.